-When it comes to barbecuing, there is nothing like the succulent and tender meat of a good brisket, so now is the time to learn how to smoke a brisket.
+When it comes to barbecue, there is nothing like the succulent and tender meat of a good brisket.

 Make sure you season your brisket. (the recipe below is awesome) This dry rub is perfect if you want a flavorful outer crust.
 It will also complement the smoky flavor of brisket.

 Once you have your meat, it’s time to trim it.
 Trimming is important as the amount of fat the meat has will determine how your meat will cook.

 If you don’t trim enough fat at the top, you won’t get much of that smokey flavor, and will end up with a fatty taste instead.
 If you trim too much, the beef won’t absorb moisture and will wind up dry.

 The first thing you are going to need is a sharp boning knife and a cold brisket.
 The curved blade on this knife will make it easier to remove the chunks of fat.
 Cold meat is easier to cut because the fat is softer, so trimming the fat right out the fridge will be less work on you.